TheDigitalCatOnline/blog_source/pelican/content/method-overriding-in-python.markdown

     pass
 ```

 As you can see the `Child` class is empty, but since it inherits from `Parent` Python takes charge of routing all method calls.
-So you may use the `get_value()` method of `Child` objects and exerything works as expected.
+So you may use the `get_value()` method of `Child` objects and everything works as expected.

 ``` pycon
 >>> c = Child()